Mobile: +998941800001 (whatsapp, telegram)

-The minaret was built on the orders of the ruler of Khiva Khanate, Mohammed Amin Khan, who intended to make the minaret the tallest of the East.
+The Kalta-Minor minaret was built on the orders of the ruler of Khiva Khanate, Mohammed Amin Khan, who intended to make the minaret the tallest of the East.
 Its diameter at the base is 14.2 meters.
 It had to rise between 70 and 80 meters in height, with a tapered shape with decreasing diameter.
 However, the work had to stop, while the minaret reached 29 meters in height.
-It is located on the east side of the madrasa Mohammed Amin Khan (today Khiva hotel).
+The Kalta-Minor minaret is located on the east side of the madrasa Muhammad Amin Khan (today Khiva Orient Star hotel).

 It is richly covered in turquoise enamel with bricks and majolica from top to bottom, making it a unique example.